 Providing for your own retirement

 The father of three knows times are changing fast.
-As a professor of finance at MIT, he not only keeps a close eye on financial developments, but on his students too.
-That’s why he also has advice to share when it comes to retirement savings: "If you’ve got the benefit of living longer than your parents, and you want the same standard of living, you’ve got to work longer."
+As a professor of finance at MIT, he not only keeps a close eye on financial developments but on his students too, and he has advice to share when it comes to retirement savings.
+"If you’ve got the benefit of living longer than your parents, and you want the same standard of living, you’ve got to work longer," he says.
 But that doesn’t mean young people should worry too much.
 "They need to understand that there are limits like that.
 And that there are a lot of good ways that we can do better at saving for retirement."

 There’s no free lunch.
 If it looks too good to be true, it probably isn’t true.
 If you learn that, you may miss out on occasional opportunities, but you stay out of an awful lot of trouble.